Unsupervised Unfolded rPCA (U2-rPCA): Deep Interpretable Clutter Filtering for Ultrasound Microvascular Imaging: Discussion

 \subsection{Effectiveness Analysis}

 Unsupervised training is one of the most representative characteristics of U\textsuperscript{2}-rPCA.
 Nevertheless, unsupervised training is a double-edged sword.
-On the one hand, the filter is insusceptible to the training data, particularly when the \textit{in-vitro} and \textit{in-vivo} ground truths are inaccessible.
+On the one hand, the filter is insusceptible to the training labels, particularly when the \textit{in-vitro} and \textit{in-vivo} ground truths are inaccessible.
 On the other hand, the network behaves similarly to its rPCA baseline because it has no opportunity to learn from high-quality references.
 To this end, we added SEU to each layer to strengthen the network's capability in resolving the sparse microflow signals.
-The layer-by-layer interpretations in Figs.~\ref{fig:layer_by_layer_kidney} and \ref{fig:layer_by_layer_tumor} demonstrate the effectiveness of SEU, showing improvements in the quality of power Doppler images.
+The effectiveness of SEU is demonstrated in Figs.~\ref{fig:layer_by_layer_kidney} and \ref{fig:layer_by_layer_tumor}.
 Furthermore, Fig.~\ref{fig:SEU} visualizes the feature maps output by SEU in the two datasets.
-It can be seen that SEU focuses more on the flow, i.e., sparse regions.
-These characteristics are the main reason why SEU can improve the effectiveness of power Doppler imaging.
+It can be seen that SEU focuses more on the flow regions, which is the main reason why SEU improves the quality of power Doppler images.

-However, the cost of adding SEU is much longer inference time, as illustrated in Table \ref{tab:performance}.
-Although the frame rate of U\textsuperscript{2}-rPCA with SEU still exceeds 30 fps, the network without SEU achieves frame rates over 1 KHz.
+However, adding SEU results in longer inference time (see Table \ref{tab:performance}).
 This is because the SEU module contains extensive learnable parameters.
-For example, the U\textsuperscript{2}-rPCA network has 3.1M and 3.08M learnable parameters per layer with SEU for the kidney and tumor datasets, respectively.
+The U\textsuperscript{2}-rPCA network has 3.1M and 3.08M learnable parameters per layer with SEU for the kidney and tumor dataset, respectively.
 However, this number significantly decreases to 1.6k and 1.45k per layer when SEU is removed.
 As a result, we recommend setting SEU as a plug-in module.
 Whether to use this module or not depends on the task's priority, e.g., image quality or computational efficiency.